timescale/docs/use-timescale/metrics-logging/integrations.md

    </Tabs>

-1. Select an AWS Region for your CloudWatch instance.
+1. Select an AWS Region your CloudWatch services run in, then click `Create exporter`.
-1. Click `Create exporter`.

 <Highlight type="warning">
 AWS keys give access to your AWS services.
 To keep your AWS account secure,